-In accordance with our Conflict Minerals Policy, Stratasys has concluded in good faith that during calendar year 2020, we have manufactured and contracted to manufacture products containing 3TG and have determined that the use of these minerals is necessary to the functionality or production of these products.
+In accordance with our Conflict Minerals Policy, Stratasys has concluded in good faith that during the 2013 calendar year, we have manufactured and contracted to manufacture products containing all four Conflict Minerals and have determined that the use of these minerals is necessary to the functionality or production of these products.

-Based on the RCOI conducted, Stratasys has reason to believe that a portion of the Conflict Minerals necessary to the functionality of its products or its components is likely to have originated in the CAHRAs and has reason to believe, that those necessary Conflict Minerals may not be entirely from recycled or scrap sources.
-Based on this result, Stratasys conducted due diligence activities and details these efforts in the forthcoming Conflict Minerals Report and in accordance with the company’s Conflict Minerals Policy and general sourcing expectations from its suppliers.
+Based on the RCOI conducted, Stratasys has reason to believe that a portion of the Conflict Minerals necessary to the functionality of its products originated in the Democratic Republic of the Congo or an adjoining country and knows, or has reason to believe, that those necessary Conflict Minerals may not be from recycled or scrap sources.
+Based on this result, Stratasys conducted due diligence activities and details these efforts in this Conflict Minerals Report.

-In accordance with Rule 13p-1 and Form SD, we undertook to perform a robust due diligence on the source and chain of custody of the 3TG to determine whether the Conflict Minerals necessary to the functionality or production of our products or products’ components originated from the DRC or the Covered Countries, or financially benefitted the armed groups in those countries in any way, as defined per the Rule.
-We designed our due diligence measures according to the recommendations of the Organization for Economic Cooperation and Development (“OECD”) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (2016) and related supplements for (the “OECD Due Diligence Guidance”) for downstream companies that have no direct relationships to smelters or refiners as we believe that we are a “downstream company”.
+In accordance with Rule 13p-1 and Form SD, we undertook due diligence to determine whether the Conflict Minerals necessary to the functionality or production of our products were or were not DRC conflict free.
+We designed our due diligence measures to be in conformity, in all material respects, with the internationally recognized due diligence framework as set forth in the Organization for Economic Cooperation and Development (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (OECD, 2013) (OECD Framework) and related supplements for Conflict Minerals.

 The due diligence measures we undertook consisted primarily of: